Caseyar95/MotionDetectingWebcam/README.md

 # MotionDetectingWebcam
-Motion detector that outputs graphs of when motion occurred and how big the motion was.
+Motion detector for webcams that outputs graphs of when motion occurred and how big the motion was.
 Uses OpenCV, bokeh, pandas.